Margulwb/Margulwb/README.md

 # Hello
-I am Maciej and I want to be the best developer
+I am Maciek and I want to be the best developer

 ## Portfolio : https://margulwb.github.io/Portfolio/